PemphoNkhoma/what-i-learned/README.md

 06/06/2026

-will be posting projects in bulk busy with school and clubs 80% of the time.
+will be posting projects in bulk busy with school (IGCSE AND A LEVEL) and clubs 80% of the time.
 *****password checker which checks your password and gives it a rating was an interesting project*****
-****password generator whereby you input a number( the higher the number the more secure) and it will generate a good password which u can later on check in the password checker***
+****password generator whereby you input a number (the higher the number the more secure) and it will generate a good password which u can later on check in the password checker***
+END

+06/06/2026
+my greatest accomplishment yet A WORKING PLAYABLE snake game.HEHE. it is a game even i can boast about as to how magnifiscent it is and to how far i have come.
 END